 Schematic of lateral view of the spinal cord and nerve roots in relation to the spinal column.
 Reproduced with permission from Aminoff M, Greenberg D, Simon R: Clinical Neurology, 9th ed.
 New York: McGraw-Hill Education; 2015.

 The lateral corticospinal tracts, dorsal column pathways, and anterolateral (spinothalamic) tracts are the three most clinically relevant pathways for clinical localization within the spinal cord.
 Sympathetic and parasympathetic pathways also traverse the spinal cord, and there are a number of other tracts (e.g., tectospinal, rubrospinal, vestibulospinal) that play roles in posture and motor control but are not generally assessed in clinical neurology.
 The spinocerebellar pathways that bring proprioceptive information to the cerebellum will be discussed in the context of the cerebellum in Chapter 8.

 The lateral corticospinal tracts are lateral and posterior in the spinal cord, the dorsal columns are posterior and medial, and the anterolateral (spinothalamic) tracts are anterior and lateral (as their name suggests) (Fig. 5–2).

 Schematic of axial section of the spinal cord.
 This schematic demonstrates the locations of the three main clinically relevant pathways and their lamination: corticospinal tracts, dorsal columns, and anterolateral (spinothalamic) tracts.
 Reproduced with permission from Waxman S: Clinical Neuroanatomy, 27th ed.
 New York: McGraw-Hill Education; 2013.

 LAMINATION OF THE LONG TRACTS IN THE SPINAL CORD

 Lamination refers to the arrangement of fibers within a pathway (Fig. 5–3).
-For ...
+For the corticospinal, ...